General

 1. Approach banks and lenders for small business loans.

 One of the typical routes to go down when it comes to startup funding is to approach banks and private lenders.
 There are many banks that have small business lending in place, as well as lenders in the private sector that are willing to invest.
+Before applying for a loan, use a business loan calculator to understand the potential costs and repayment schedules.
+This tool can help you determine how much you can afford to borrow and plan your finances accordingly, increasing the likelihood of loan approval.

 This is where a great business pitch and portfolio will come in handy.
 Some banks and lenders want to see results already and others will be happy with a business proposal.